 Unfortunately, some of those extensions have changed their meanings over time.
 When personal computers first appeared, a file named README.DOC would have almost certainly been a plain-text file, just like today's .txt files.
 But by the mid-1990s, you could almost bet that a file of that name would not be a plain-text file at all, but instead a Microsoft Word document in a proprietary, non-human-readable format.
-But this change didn't occur overnight-there was certainly a period of confusion for computer users over what exactly they had in hand when they saw a .DOC file.6 so that the browser could do something intelligent with that information, whether that was to display the data using a program registered to handle that datatype or to prompt the user for where on the client machine to store the downloaded data.
+But this change didn't occur overnight-there was certainly a period of confusion for computer users over what exactly they had in hand when they saw a .DOC file.

 The popularity of computer networking cast still more doubt on the mapping between a file's name and its content.
 With information being served across networks and generated dynamically by server-side scripts, there was often no real file per se, and therefore no filename.
-Web servers, for example, needed some other way to tell browsers what they were downloading
+Web servers, for example, needed some other way to tell browsers what they were downloading so that the browser could do something intelligent with that information, whether that was to display the data using a program registered to handle that datatype or to prompt the user for where on the client machine to store the downloaded data.

-6You think that was rough?
+&lt;sup>6You think that was rough?
 During that same era, WordPerfect also used .DOC for their proprietary file format's preferred extension!